KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 Use this function to transcode your source material into a wide variety of other formats.
 This function is also available via the right-click menu for the clip(s) selected in the Project Bin.

 Choose a transcode profile from the available list to transcode the selected clip into a different video format.
-The options are controlled by :ref:`configure_kdenlive`.
+The options are controlled by :doc:`Transcode Settings</getting_started/configure_kdenlive/configuration_transcode>`.
 The transcoding is done by the |ffmpeg| program.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_transcode_clips.webp
    :align: left